 NHS patients champion HealthWatch England has become the first UK government agency to sign up for Workplace by Facebook, the embattled social network’s professional communications platform.

-HealthWatch is in the process of rolling out the service, which adapts traditional Facebook features for business users, to its network of 152 local centres, where staff and volunteers will use it to communicate with one another, and access advice and support.
+HealthWatch is in the process of rolling out the service, which offers traditional Facebook features to business users, to its network of 152 local centres, where staff and volunteers will use it to communicate with one another, and access advice and support.

 While two NHS trusts in the north of England have already adopted Workplace, HealthWatch is believed to be the first central government agency to do so.
 The organisation opted to pay £22,000 for the premium version of the platform, which means that all data remains within its control and is not used to serve targeted advertising at users.